Free Speech Flag: Design and message

-John Marcotte, a writer and editor at the website Badmouth, created the Free Speech Flag with the intent of disseminating the secret HD DVD code on the Internet, eventually publishing it on the website on May 1, 2007.
+John Marcotte, a writer and editor at the website Badmouth, created the Free Speech Flag with the intent of disseminating the secret HD DVD code on the Internet, publishing it on the website on May 1, 2007.
 In his initial post announcing his flag, Marcotte criticized how the mere use of numbers had become intellectual property.

 "We want to start a movement", Marcotte wrote.
 "A movement to reclaim personal liberties and decorporatize the laws of our nation."
 He encouraged online viewers of his work to spread his message throughout the Internet and to freely publicize his work.
 "To that end we have made a flag, a symbol to show support for personal freedoms.
 Spread it as far and wide as you can."

 Marcotte embedded the secret HD DVD key into the colors of the flag itself, using the flag hex code format colors #09F911 #029D74 #E35BD8 #4156C5 #635688.
 By appending the byte "C0" to the bottom right corner of the flag, Marcotte implied that the act of publishing a number is "Crime Zero".
-He originally released the flag "freely" with "rights for people to make similar, derivative works," but later released it into the public domain.
+He originally released the flag "freely" with "rights for people to make similar, derivative works", but later released it into the public domain.